Tesla CEO Musk taunts short sellers amid legal scrutiny

 - More Seattle-area home sellers lower list prices as market cools way down

 Musk’s attitude toward short sellers could be relevant, securities law experts have said.
-Musk’s tweet about taking Tesla private sent the stock soaring 11 percent Tuesday and cost short-sellers roughly $1 billion, according to some estimates.
+Musk’s tweet about taking Tesla private sent the stock soaring 11 percent Tuesday and cost short sellers roughly $1 billion, according to some estimates.

 If his motive for the tweet “was frustration with short sellers, then that could be a case of market manipulation,” John Coffee Jr., a Columbia University law professor and corporate-governance expert, said earlier this week.

-Note: This story has been corrected to say Musk is Tesla CEO, not Tesla founder and CEO.